CumulusNetworks/docs/content/cumulus-linux-40/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 {{%notice tip%}}

-- Installing Cumulus Linux using a USB drive is fine for a single switch here and there but is not scalable.
+Installing Cumulus Linux using a USB drive is fine for a single switch here and there but is not scalable.
 DHCP can scale to hundreds of switch installs with zero manual input unlike USB installs.
-- Cumulus Networks also provides *Cumulus on a Stick*, which packages Cumulus Linux images with your license.
-You can download your personalized ZIP file, transfer it to a USB drive, insert the drive into your switch, apply power, and you are ready to go.
-See {{<exlink url="https://cumulusnetworks.com/cumulus-on-a-stick/" text="Cumulus on a Stick">}} for information.

 {{%/notice%}}

 ### Prepare for USB Installation

-1. From the {{<exlink url="http://cumulusnetworks.com/downloads/" text="Cumulus Networks Downloads page">}}, download the appropriate Cumulus Linux image for your x86 or ARM platform.
+1. From the {{<exlink url="http://cumulusnetworks.com/downloads/" text="Cumulus Linux Downloads page">}}, download the appropriate Cumulus Linux image for your x86 or ARM platform.
 2. From a computer, prepare your USB drive by formatting it using one of the supported formats: FAT32, vFAT or EXT2.

     {{< expand "Optional: Prepare a USB Drive inside Cumulus Linux"  >}}